 Meet with the hiring manager to determine the technical need for the position you’re interviewing for.
 Go through each duty in the job description and determine which are essential and which are nice to have.
 You want to confirm the candidate is compatible with the essential duties.
 Finally, determine how quickly this position needs to be filled.
 This deadline will help you build a timeline for the rest of the recruiting process.

-Step 2: Scheduling the Phone Interview
+Step 2: Schedule the Phone Interview

 Be mindful of other obligations the candidate may have when scheduling the interview.
 It is recommended to ask them when they are available for the phone interview, even if this means that you interview outside of normal business hours.

-Step 3: The Interview Questions
+Step 3: Prepare Your Interview Questions

-Step 4: During the Phone Interview
+Step 4: Begin the Phone Interview

 Call the candidate at the scheduled time and formally introduce yourself.
 Before you ask your prepared interview questions, let them know how the interview will be conducted and give them an agenda of what to expect.

-Step 5: Answering Their Questions
+Step 5: Answer Their Questions